18F/myusa-ux/research/usability/sprint22_research-results.md

 #### But familiarity can breed comfort
 P01: My **first thought would be to click on LinkedIn** because I don't know what MyUSA is

-**Suggestion** _**A little shared icon** that isn't obtrusive that would signal the common sign-on identity across websites -- maybe a little tag along the side?_ (P05)
+:heavy_exclamation_mark: **Suggestion** _**A little shared icon** that isn't obtrusive that would signal the common sign-on identity across websites -- maybe a little tag along the side?_ (P05)

 #### Minor usability problems

 ##### Email/password forms look like they apply to both of the top two options
-This is especially a problem because other studies have shown non-technical people are prone to entering IdP unames and pwords in those fields]
+This is especially a problem because other studies have shown non-technical people are prone to entering IdP unames and pwords in those fields.

-**Simple design fix** Make a big line between the OAuth options and the site account option, or number them
+:heavy_exclamation_mark: **Simple design fix** Make a big line between the OAuth options and the site account option, or number them

 ### Choice 2: MyUSA: Google or email?